Advanced Financial Accounting

-Lectures, seminars and group discussions.
+Lectures, seminars and case analysis.

 All methods of instruction apply to in class, hybrid and/or online modes of learning.

-The course evaluation is consistent with the Douglas College Evaluation Policy.
+Evaluation will be carried out in accordance with the Douglas College Evaluation Policy.

 Students must write both the midterm examinations and the final examinations to pass the course.